Phase 0 — Pre-Call Setup

 REFRAME — PROBATE MATH

-"Most people expect attorney pricing — $2,000 to $4,000.
-Our Essential Planning Package starts at $599.
-And consider this: probate in Arizona costs $3,000 to $15,000, paid out of the estate while your family's accounts are frozen.
-You're spending $599 now to protect against $15,000 later.
+"Most people expect attorney pricing — $2,000 to $5,000.
+Our avatar packages start at $1,499 for a full top-tier plan.
+And probate in Arizona costs $3,000 to $15,000, paid out of the estate while your family's accounts are frozen.
+So you're spending $1,499 now to protect against $15,000 later — and that's before counting the time, stress, and 6–18 months your family doesn't have to deal with court.
 Does that shift how you're looking at it?"

 STEP-DOWN OPTION